 As with SAT scores, it's important to get started on preparing early.
 Don't wait until junior or senior year to start thinking about your scores if you plan to attend Columbia—you're up against some of the brightest minds in the world, so you need to lock in a good score through lots of studying and practice.

-Columbia reports their scores as between 33 and 35, so while you might have a little bit of wiggle room, a higher score is always better.
-Study like a perfect score is the only one that’ll get you in, but know that your test scores aren’t the only factor in your acceptance.
+Your best bet is to study like a perfect score is the only one that'll get you in, but know that your test scores aren't the only factor in your acceptance.

 What's the Average GPA for Columbia Students?